Nestorboy/ATLYSS-ControlTweaks/ControlTweaks/Thunderstore/README.md

 - Jump and ledge jump buffering
 - Soft head bumps instead of falling down instantly when hitting your head
 - Walking slowly when pressing a key
+- Settings to configure these features in the in game menu

 ## Installing